ferrine/biwrap/README.md

 ## Overview
 Some wrappers may have optional arguments and we often want to avoid `@wrapper()` calls and use `@wrapper` instead

-This works for simple function
+This works for simple wrapper
 ```python
 import biwrap